 Fruit bats are thought to be the natural hosts of the Ebola virus.
 Although the virus is no longer harmful for them, it is pathogenic in other wild animals from tropical rainforests, such as monkeys.
 Humans can be contaminated when handling these animals (butchering bushmeat, etc.).
 The virus then spreads among populations by human-to-human transmission.

 In humans, the Ebola virus can be transmitted through direct contact with the blood or bodily fluids of sufferers, or through indirect contact with environments that have been contaminated by these fluids.
 The virus is not contagious during the incubation period.
 There is a moderate risk of infection in the first few hours after the initial symptoms appear, and a high risk once the disease has taken hold.
-Patients who have recovered from the disease are no longer infectious, but men can continue to spread the virus through their semen up to several months after clinical recovery.
+Patients who have recovered from the disease are no longer infectious, but precautions are necessary, as men can continue to spread the virus through their semen up to several months after clinical recovery.

 Epidemics are caused by secondary human-to-human transmission.
 They can be exacerbated if people caring for Ebola virus patients do not take sufficient precautions.
 Funerals and burial ceremonies in which friends and relatives come into direct contact with the bodies of the deceased also strongly increase the risk of spreading the virus.

-The Ebola virus disease is a severe viral illness.
-Early signs resemble flu-like symptoms and are hard to diagnose – they include the sudden onset of fever over 38°C, weakness, muscle pain, headache and sore throat.
+The Ebola virus disease is a severe acute viral illness.
+Early signs resemble flu-like symptoms and are hard to diagnose – they include the sudden onset of fever over 38°C, severe weakness, muscle pain, headache and sore throat.
 These symptoms are followed by vomiting, diarrhea, rash, impaired kidney and liver function and in some cases internal and external bleeding.
 The incubation period, in other words the time between infection and the first symptoms, varies from 2 to 21 days, but is usually between 5 and 12 days.

 Laboratory testing is the only way of confirming the diagnosis.
 Samples are tested under the strictest possible containment conditions.